Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: Constraining a blending bias

 \section{Constraining a blending bias}

-In this section, we repeat the analysis of R20 that compares the $A^{160}/A^{350}$ amplitude ratios of extragalactic Cepheids to the $A^{H}/A^{V}$ amplitude ratios of MW Cepheids to constrain a possible systematic blending bias, $\gamma$, by minimizing Equation~\eqref{eq:gamma}\footnote{We hereafter assume that the errors are normally distributed.}.
-The values of $\logp$ (required for the MW relation), $A^{160}$, $A^{350}$, $\Delta m_{H}$, $\Delta m_{V}$, and $\sigma_{i}$ are provided in Table 3 of R20\footnote{The provided $\sigma_{i}$ (and their properties, described below Equation (14) of R20) were multiplyied by $A^{350}$, so one should divide the provided error by $A^{350}$, which is typically smaller than 1, to be used in Equation~\eqref{eq:gamma}.}.
-The MW relation is obtained by using Equation~\eqref{eq:ratio transformation}, where R20 used $A^{160}/A^{H}=1.015$, $A^{555}/A^{V}=1.04$\footnote{The relation $A^{V}/A^{555}=1.04$ in R20 is a typo.} and the H16 transformation for the $A^{555}/A^{350}$ ratio.
-Note that the NGC 4258 Cepheid amplitudes were measured with the F555W filter, so the transformation of H16 between $A^{350}$ and $A^{555}$ was used to derive the values in Table 3 of R20.
+In this section, we repeat the analysis of R20 that compares the $A^{160}/A^{350}$ amplitude ratios of extragalactic Cepheids to the $A^{H}/A^{V}$ amplitude ratios of MW Cepheids to constrain a possible systematic blending bias, $\gamma$, and the sensitivity of its value to various modifications proposed in this study.
+As in R20, this is done by minimizing Equation~\eqref{eq:gamma}\footnote{We hereafter assume that the errors are normally distributed.}.
+The results for various variants are presented in Table \ref{tab:gamma_values}.